 Your mission may not be “vital to the survival of the Rebellion”, but that doesn’t mean it’s not important.

 Every project deserves a solid team with the needed skills and a “work the problem” attitude.
-Every project manager needs to share their plan and communicate to meet their stakeholders’ needs.
+Every project manager needs to share its plan and communicate to meet their stakeholders’ needs.

 And sometimes, you just need to set the flight computer aside and pull the trigger like you’re shooting womp rats back on Tatooine.
 Maybe you won’t get a medal at the end, but neither did Chewie or R2-D2.
 They understood that success is its own reward.